Medicare can be confusing, but it doesn't have to be. This guide walks you

 premiums.
 Know your deadlines.

 Your IEP begins 3 months before the month you turn 65 and ends 3 months after.
-This is the best time to sign up — enrolling during the 3 months before your birthday month means coverage starts on the 1st of your birthday month.
+This is the best time to sign up!
+Enrolling during the 3 months before your birthday month means coverage starts on the 1st of your birthday month.
+If you sign up for Medicare after the first 3 months, then your start date is the first of the month following the day you signed up, so long as you initiate the benefits prior to the end of your 7 month allotted time.

 If you missed your IEP, you can enroll during the GEP.
 Coverage starts July 1.
 A late enrollment penalty may apply to your Part B premium for as long as you have Medicare.